servicebinding/runtime/samples/spring-petclinic/README.md

 The workload uses [Spring Cloud Bindings][scb], which discovers the bound MySQL service by type and reconfigures Spring Boot to consume the service.
 Spring Cloud Bindings is automatically added to Spring applications built by Paketo buildpacks.

-We can see the effect of Spring Cloud Bindings by view the workload logs:
+We can see the effect of Spring Cloud Bindings by view the workload logs.
+While the startup logs are shown as part of the deploy, we can fetch them directly as well:

 ```sh
 kubectl logs -l app=spring-petclinic -c workload --tail 1000